granade-io/pluscoder/ROADMAP.md

 ## Bugs:
 - Show warning and ask for confirmation then tests/linter are enabled when making request to agent which can due to unwanted errors
+- Allow custom prompt command to run in different agents from the current one

 ## High Priority Features